 What other drugs will affect nalbuphine (Nubain)?

-This list is not complete and there may be other drugs that can interact with nalbuphine.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with nalbuphine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about nalbuphine.
+Your doctor or pharmacist can provide more information about nalbuphine.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.